jbsmith-git/terminal-wizardry/README.md

-## Terminal Wizardry Repo
+## Terminal Wizardry Repo 🪄

-A repo to store handy terminal snippets.
+Handy snippets for use across different projects.